You know, if 2018 was the year of the car facelift and mild refresh, new cars 2019 have stolen hearts!

 – Word of mouth – Your friends, family and colleagues have cars; ask them what that brand has been like to live with.
 Dealer and service experiences will be eye-opening and you’ll be able to cut through the carmakers marketing jargon.

-Car rentals downtown Toronto is a great and inexpensive way of finding the right car for you.
+Car rentals Toronto is a great and inexpensive way of finding the right car for you.
 Hire one for the day or take it for a short weekend getaway (you’ll earn some brownie points with your significant other too).